hammerjs/hammer.js/README.md

 making use of the `touch-action` css property when possible.
 Also support for multiple Hammer instances the same time, so multi-user became possible.**

+## Build the source
+You can get the pre-build versions from the Hammer.js website, or do this by yourself running `npm install` and `grunt build`.

 ## Getting Started
 Hammer is easy to use.
 Just create an instance and bind the events.